-7 This passage, understood in Judaism as revelation of God, was treated by the early church as a visitation of the pre-incarnate Son of God, the central spokesperson of the three, with two angels, though the pronouns alternate between singular and plural.
+^{8.} This passage, understood in Judaism as revelation of God, was treated by the early church as a visitation of the pre-incarnate Son of God, the central spokesperson of the three, with two angels, though the pronouns alternate between singular and plural.
 Earlier icons were called "The hospitality of Abraham."
-St. Augustine and St. Ambrose of Milan spoke of this event as a symbolic manifestation of the Trinity [See The Mystery of the Trinity: Trinitarian Experience and Vision in the Biblical and Patristic Tradition by Boris Bobrinskoy (New York: St. Vladimir's Seminary Press, 1999), pp. 140ff].
+St. Augustine and St. Ambrose of Milan spoke of this event as a symbolic it has been noted that the central angel's robes are in more solid colour because of His incarnation.
+The saints and Fathers tell us that appearances of God in the Old Testament were manifestations of the pre-incarnate Son of God.